Table of Contents

 “When morning dawns..”

-The Promises of Psalm 46 and its Relevance Today
+The Promises of Psalms 46 and its Relevance Today

 The fear of sickness, war, and death haunt many people today.
 But the psalm writer says that we need not fear even if the world were to end.
-In the face of utter destruction, the writer is confident in God’s ability to save him.
-Here’s what Psalm 46 comforts us today.
+In the midst of utter destruction, the writer is confident in God’s ability to save him.
+Here’s what Psalms 46 comforts us today.

-Psalm 32:7-8 tells us that God will protect us from trouble and surround us with comfort that could only come from God.
-At the same time, He will teach and lead us to the way He has designed for us.
-While we take shelter in God’s loving arms, that doesn’t mean that the only thing we’ll do is rest.
-As we rest, God would also show us how to improve ourselves so that when we’re ready, we are better prepared.
+Psalm 32:7-8 tells us that God will protect us from trouble and surround us with comfort that could only come from Him.
+While we take rest in God’s loving arms, He would also teach and lead us to the path He has designed for us

-The keyword here is “ever-present,” meaning omnipresent, always there.
-There are no ifs and buts; God will help His people whenever they need Him.
-So we should not have fear because He is our God (Isaiah 41:10).
+“Ever-present,” means omnipresent, always there.
+God will help His people whenever they need Him.
+So we should not worry because He is our God (Isaiah 41:10).
 He alone is powerful enough to take away our sins and give us a way to eternal life.

 How to Grow in the Promise of Psalm 46:5